-What is NAD+ and Why Is it Important for Aging and Health?
+What is NAD+ and Why Is it Important?

-You can’t live without the coenzyme NAD+, nicotinamide adenine dinucleotide.
+NAD+ is essential to the creation of energy in the body and the regulation of pivotal cellular processes.
 Here’s why it’s so important, how it was discovered, and how you can get more of it.

-NAD+, or nicotinamide adenine dinucleotide, is a coenzyme found in all living cells, and it’s required for the fundamental biological processes that make life possible.
-But NAD+ levels decline as we age.
-NAD+ has two general sets of reactions in the human body: helping turn nutrients into energy as a key player in metabolism and working as a helper molecule for proteins that regulate other biological activity.
-These processes are incredibly important because they are responsible for regulating oxidative stress and circadian rhythms while maintaining the health of DNA and keeping humans healthier for longer.
+NAD+, or nicotinamide adenine dinucleotide, is a critical coenzyme found in every cell in your body, and it’s involved in hundreds of metabolic processes.
+But NAD+ levels decline with age.
+NAD+ has two general sets of reactions in the human body: helping turn nutrients into energy as a key player in metabolism and working as a helper molecule for proteins that regulate other cellular functions.
+These processes are incredibly important.

 Open any biology textbook and you’ll learn about NAD+, which stands for nicotinamide adenine dinucleotide.
-It’s a coenzyme found in all living cells that’s required for the fundamental biological processes that make life possible, from metabolism to DNA maintenance.
+It’s a critical coenzyme found in every cell in your body that’s involved in hundreds of metabolic processes like cellular energy and mitochondrial health.
 NAD+ is hard at work in the cells of humans and other mammals, yeast and bacteria, even plants.
-Nothing can live without NAD+, and low levels are often accompanied by negative health consequences.

 Scientists have known about NAD+ since it was first discovered in 1906, and since then our understanding of its importance has continued to evolve.
 For example, the NAD+ precursor niacin played a role in mitigating pellagra, a fatal disease that plagued the American south in the 1900s.
 Scientists at the time identified that milk and yeast, which both contain NAD+ precursors, alleviated symptoms.
 Over time scientists have identified several NAD+ precursors — including nicotinic acid, nicotinamide, and nicotinamide riboside, among others — which make use of natural pathways that lead to NAD+.
 Think of NAD+ precursors as different routes you can take to get to a destination.
 All the pathways get you to the same place but by different modes of transportation.